 Join us for an exciting colloquium series for policymakers, practitioners and analysts.

 This regularly held colloquium presents key Melbourne Institute research findings and provides a forum for discussions on a broad range of topics that inform and shape Australian economic and social policy.
 Each colloquium is moderated by the Melbourne Institute Director (Professor A. Abigail Payne) or the Melbourne Institute Deputy Director (Professor Roger Wilkins).

-All colloquiums will be held at 12pm on Zoom, so they’re ideally timed for you to join during your lunch break, wherever you’re working from.
+All colloquiums will be held at 12pm on Zoom, so they are ideally timed for you to join during your lunch break, wherever you are working from.
 We also offer participation through Slido.
-You’ll receive the links for both Zoom and Slido in your confirmation email after you register.
+You will receive the links for both Zoom and Slido in your confirmation email after you register.

 View past recordings of our Virtual Colloquium here.